 Master of Science (MS) in Unmanned and Autonomous Systems

-The Master of Science (M.S.) degree in Unmanned and Autonomous Systems (UAS) Policy provides the student with the necessary knowledge and training to become a professional in the diverse field of Unmanned and Autonomous Systems.
+The Master of Science (M.S.) degree in Unmanned and Autonomous Systems (UAS) provides the student with the necessary knowledge and training to become a professional in the diverse field of Unmanned and Autonomous Systems.

 The degree provides a firm foundation in unmanned and autonomous systems policy, risk management, flight operations, mission planning, special sensors, weapons, surveillance and data collection, aeronautical engineering, aeronautical technologies and ground control.
 Students will develop policy and risk management plans for unmanned and autonomous systems.
 Students of the program will also be able to become a certified Unmanned Aerial Systems Operator and gain the knowledge and skills to support governmental and commercial employers.
 In addition, a special optional course will prepare you to pass the Federal Aviation Administration (FAA) Part 107 test to become a Commercial UAV Pilot.

 Unmanned and autonomous systems have potentially limitless applications.
 They can help farmers inspect their crops, meteorologists track hurricanes, hospitals provide defibrillators to cardiac arrest victims, and insurance adjusters assess damage.
 Along with this array of possibilities, however, comes a host of regulatory polices and risks that must be addressed.
 Qualified professionals who can help untangle the evolving policy environment are already in high demand—and that demand will only increase in the years to come.

 This program prepares students for real-world situations in a multitude of industries including government work, first responders, farming, construction, mining, transportation, logistics, and videography.

 The program provides the essential knowledge to enter into the industry with careers, such as:

 - UAS Program Analyst - national average salary, $67,782/Washington, DC area average salary, $70,7071